 The board also established a code of ethics for administrators and teachers in educational environments for students in pre-kindergarten through grade 12.
 The Code of Ethics is administered by a five-member Ethics Subcommittee composed of PLSB members.
 The code of ethics is governed by Ark.
 Code Ann.§ 6-17-428 and the administrative rules adopted by the SBE set forth the procedures for receiving, considering, and investigating complaints regarding the unethical behavior of licensed school personnel.
-To file a complaint, please complete and submit the allegation form.
+To file a complaint, please complete and submit the allegation packet.

 The Professional Licensure Standards Board Ethics Subcommittee makes recommendations for enforcement to the SBE.
 The SBE has final authority to accept, reject, or modify the recommendations in its final orders.